Organic infant formula & feeding support

 Choose healthier fat sources

-Consider taking a postnatal or breastfeeding supplement while nursing to help ensure you are meeting your daily nutritional requirements for vitamins, minerals and micronutrients.
+For example, a postnatal or breastfeeding supplement may be necessary while nursing to help you meet your daily requirements for vitamins and minerals.

-For example, if you follow a vegan or vegetarian diet, you many need a B12 supplement, as this vitamin is found only in animal products.
+Or if you are vegan or vegetarian, you may need extra B12 as this nutrient is only found in animal products and fortified meat alternatives.